-While walking alone through the woods, a realization simmered in the solitude; all conceptions of truth and beauty, all intimations of the infinite are derived from harmonious and exquisite loneliness.
-During my walk, I saw the glimmering sunbeams through the trees and felt it is not just a sheer accumulation of miles but a celebration of the profound pleasures of living, of loving, of seeing and of feeling!While walking alone through the woods, a realization simmered in the solitude; all conceptions of truth and beauty, all intimations of the infinite are derived from harmonious and exquisite loneliness. #Travel #VisitCaliornia Click To Tweet
+During my walk, I saw the glimmering sunbeams through the trees and felt it is not just a sheer accumulation of miles but a celebration of the profound pleasures of living, loving, seeing, and feeling!While walking alone through the woods, a realization simmered in the solitude; all conceptions of truth and beauty, all intimations of the infinite are derived from harmonious and exquisite loneliness. #Travel #VisitCaliornia Click To Tweet

 I came across a beautiful lakeside area and loved the beautiful turquoise water, albeit stepping into the lake in this part was not allowed due to strong undercurrents.

 The Village at Northstar

-Although many were closed because it was off season, we chose to eat at Rubicon Pizza and loved both the place and the food.
+Although many were closed because it was off-season, we chose to eat at Rubicon Pizza and loved both the place and the food.
 If you love the luxury and convenience of resorts, you can book your stay at NorthStar Lodge.

 Ed Z’berg Sugar Pine Point State Park

 I was in awe of the beauty of strong waves and flying clouds with the snow-covered mountain on the horizon.
 It was like nature playing Beethoven’s 9th symphony right in front of me.With nearly 2-miles of water front and acres of coniferous forest, every corner looked picture perfect and it felt like I am turning the pages of a story book. #Travel #VisitCaliornia #LakeTahoe Click To Tweet

 If you have time, don’t miss taking a tour of this beautiful mansion.
 The mansion provides an interesting view into the lifestyles of the wealthy on Lake Tahoe.

-The instant calm here washed over me and I lingered here with intense delight.
-Such places transform every day into the eternal.
 The memory of this tranquil place will be enshrined in my heart.
 No words can fully describe the serenity of this place but silence.